PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt.md

+Please fix the buggy function provided below and output a corrected version.
+When outputting the fix, output the entire function so that the output can be used as a drop-in replacement for the buggy version of the function.

 Assume that the following list of imports are available in the current environment, so you don't need to import them when generating a fix.
 ```python
 from typing import Any, Callable, Collection, Dict, Generic, Iterable, Iterator, List, Optional, Pattern, Set, Tuple, Type, TypeVar, Union